 The single phase domestic loads are connected between any one phase and the neutral.
 For the 3-phase 400 V motor loads, they are connected across 3-phase lines directly.

-2 thoughts on “AC Transmission and Distribution Systems”
+2 responses to “AC Transmission and Distribution Systems”